 I can’t really explain my upbringing without speaking about Hyderabad and Hyderabadi society which I was born into and grew up in.
 It was a very different place from what we see today.
 I don’t mean that in a judgmental fashion, but just to state facts.
 Let me explain.

 We had time.
 We had friends about whom we did not care what they owned; only what they were.
 After all, we all went to the darzee to have our clothes stitched.
 All of us wore our elder siblings’ hand-me-downs without shame or embarrassment.
-We read Louis L ‘Amour – I still do.
+We read Louis L‘Amour – I still do.
 Ice cream was an outing to a place that made it in wooden buckets filled with ice and it came in all kinds of fresh fruit flavors and was full of crunchy ice crystals.
 We had servants but they were more in the nature of family members who took care of us.
-They ate what we ate, some slept in our house and some in their own cottages (Outhouses) next door in the same compound.
+They ate what we ate, some slept in our house and some in their own cottages (outhouses) next door in the same compound.
 They had the authority to correct us children if we stepped out of line including administering a clip on the ear if that was required.
-They received a salary of course, but in addition, all their needs and the needs of their families were taken care of by their employees; ranging from medical care to schooling for their children and eventually getting them married.
+They received a salary of course, but in addition, all their needs and the needs of their families were taken care of by their employers; ranging from medical care to schooling for their children and eventually getting them married.
 When they died, we took care of their last rites.
 We children never called them by name.
 They were always addressed respectfully as brother or uncle or mother.
 Of course, that didn’t apply to their children who were our playmates and some eventually came into our service when we and they grew up.
 Consequently, we had people who had been serving our family for three or four generations or more.

 We lived in houses with large compounds (yards, gardens), big trees, shrubs and grass, and the regulation Hawz (water cistern) which played both a useful and decorative role.
 There being no powered means of drawing water, all water for gardening came from the Hawz using muscle power.
 Ours was to one side of the house and I had planted Water Lilies in it.
 You plant the Lilies in a pot and sink the pot.
 After a few days, the thick shiny leaves come to the surface.
 The flowers were gorgeous, and the leaves and flowers provided refuge for small fish which I had put into the cistern; guppies and other tropical fish that eat mosquito larvae.
 Without the water lily cover, they would be very quickly eaten by the Pied Kingfishers which were always on the lookout for an easy meal.
 I loved gardening and did all the work myself, sometimes in the first rain of the season, getting soaked in it while I worked.
 I can still (believe me) feel, yes actually feel, the soft, crumbly, brittle feel of good soil mixed with good, organic manure that I would fill into the 3 x 3 pits that I dug for my rose bushes.
 Our garden had Hoopoes, Mynahs, and Rose Ringed Parakeets.
 The gables of the tiled roof of our house had nests of the House Sparrow which lived up to its name.
 They made an incredible din starting at first light all the way until it got dark with a short lull in the middle of the afternoon when the heat made even the sparrows shut up.
 Their nests were considered a nuisance because of the of bits of grass and feathers they littered.
 But today I would gladly give an arm and a leg to see a sparrow.
-The sparrows would eat the grain that was scattered for our chickens with them and also take from our dining tables when we weren’t looking.
+The sparrows would eat the grain that was scattered for our chickens and also take from our dining tables when we weren’t looking.

 In summer you could see them with their wings raised slightly, their little beaks half open, panting in the heat.
 We would put out an earthenware dish of water for them and any other birds that happened along.
 They were bold little birds which sometimes got tame enough to eat from your hand.
 Today thanks to the widespread use of pesticides in our fields, which poisoned their food, and the change in our architecture, which deprived them of nesting sites, sparrows have completely disappeared from our lives, and we are impoverished by their absence.
 It is amazing how one can get emotionally attached to a bird.
 I recall the delighted reaction of ‘meeting an old friend’ when recently I saw some sparrows in Bangalore airport.
 They seem to have found nesting sites under the eaves of the airport roof and eat from the tables in the food court.